djey47/MMM-IDF-LOCALTRANSPORT/README.md

 * `messages`: (Optional, see example below) : key-values to convert generic messages to your preferred language
   - If not provided, some default messages are used (in english)
   - To make changes, paste ALL default values and modify to your likings.
+* `blockOrder`: (Optional, see example below) : rank of each information blocks (traffic, schedules, velib) into the dashboard
+  - 1 sets at the top, 3 at the bottom
+  - If not provided, default ranking is applied.

 Example:
 ```javascript